hassio-addons/addon-terminal/README.md

 This option allows you to enable authentication on accessing the terminal.
 It is only used for the authentication; you will be the `root` user after you have authenticated.
 Using `root` as the username is possible, but not recommended.
-Leaving it empty would disable the possibility to authentication completely.
+Leaving it empty would disable the possibility of authentication completely.

 **Note**: _If you set an `username`, `password` becomes mandatory as well._